 - 6 Billion hours of video are watched every month

-- A one year old can play with iPAD while expecting a magazine picture to change size the same way as if it is a computer!
+- A one-year-old can play with iPad while expecting a magazine picture to change the size the same way as if it is a computer!

 Areas that have been instrumental in this information technology revolution are: